afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 One of the key challenges behind fine-tuning large models is that weight matrices are at the risk of sounding obvious, really large

 If your weight matrix is of size MxN, then you may need to compute a gradient matrix that's also of size MxN for every single update

-With many öptimizers such as Adam with momentum
+With many optimizers such as Adam with momentum

 You actually compute multiple such matrices leading to a very large memory footprint